ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 3. Wait a couple of minutes until GitLab is set up, then open the instance in you browser and set a first admin password of your choosing.
 You can then login using the username "root" and you password.

 4. We recommend to rename the "root" admin user to "artemis".
+To rename the user, click on the image on the top right and select "Settings".
+Now select "Account" on the left and change the username.
-Use the same password in the Artemis configuration file _application-prod.yml_
+Use the same password in the Artemis configuration file _application-artemis.yml_

         artemis:
             version-control: